Liquidity Checker API Reference

 - User has 10 interest records from previous sync

-- User uploads batch with 8 records
+- User uploads batch with 8 records (mode:

-- Result: 8 records from new batch (sync), plus any GUI-modified records preserved
+replace) - Result: 8 records from new batch (sync), plus any GUI-modified records preserved

 GUI modifications (firmness changes made via UI) are preserved across syncs because they have prov: "gui".
+Use force_overwrite: true to override this behavior.

 4.5 Get Interest (User Scope)